 If you meet the above criteria and would like to apply for assistance, you must fill out the application form and submit a copy to firstname.lastname@example.org.
-You will be asked to provide copies of your most recent tax return form and any earning statements to verify your income reported.
+You will be required to provide your W2 and a recent pay stub.
 Questions?
 Contact the Financial Aid Office at email@example.com or (802) 831-1235.

 The deadline to submit an application is February 28.